sovrin-foundation/old-sovrin/getting-started.md

 # Apply for a job

-Alice
-would
-like
-to
-work
-for Acme Corp.Normally she would browse to acmecorp.com, where she would click on a hyperlink to apply for a job.Her browser would download a link invitation which her Sovrin app would open; this would trigger a prompt to Alice, asking her to accept the link with Acme Corp.Because we’re using a CLI, the interface is different, but the steps are the same.We do approximately the same things that we did when Alice was accepting Faber College’s link invitation:
+Alice would like to work for Acme Corp.Normally she would browse to acmecorp.com, where she would click on a hyperlink to apply for a job.Her browser would download a link invitation which her Sovrin app would open; this would trigger a prompt to Alice, asking her to accept the link with Acme Corp.
+Because we’re using a CLI, the interface is different, but the steps are the same.
+We do approximately the same things that we did when Alice was accepting Faber College’s link invitation:

 ```
 ALICE> show sample/acme-job-application.sovrin